-Educational programs for students from Prep to Year 12 entitled "Planted."
+Educational programs for students from Prep to Year 12.

 Explore a range of activities and topics designed to develop curiosity, promote asking questions and be both fun and informative.
-From "find it" quizzes to guided walks, presentations and hands-on learning - a memorable visit is guaranteed.
+From "find it" quizzes to guided walks, Curriculum linked educational sessions and presentations with a focus of hands-on learning - a memorable visit is guaranteed.

 What do we have on offer?